 The Berlin Wall was constructed in 1961 to separate the Soviet controlled side of Germany from the America, French and British side after the Second World War.
 It separated the two halves of Germany for 28 years until it's fall in 1989.
 By 2006, Germany hosted the World Cup with the final in Berlin.
 People from all different nations joined together in this once divided city.

 Each of our school trips to Berlin put you in the heart of the culture and history that surrounds Berlin.
-Since reunification of the city, it has become a magnet for artists and many of the city's world-class collections have been reformed.
+It has become a magnet for artists and many of the city's world-class collections have been reformed.
 The result is a culturally diverse, dynamic and exciting capital at the forefront of European youth culture.
-Our school trips to Berlin ensure that your class will have an experience never to forget.
+Our school trips to Berlin ensure that your class will have an experience they'll never forget.

 Why not also take a look at our school trips to Barcelona or attend Your Future In Europe conference in Paris and see what we can offer you.